Angela Eiter: Competition climbing

 In 2003, she won her first Cup race at Aprica.
 Since then she has won three World Cups in a row: in 2004, in 2005, winning eight out of nine events and in 2006, winning seven out of ten events.
 She won four world championships in the competition lead climbing specialty: the 2005 edition in Munich, the 2007 edition in Avilés, the 2011 edition in Arco, and the 2012 edition in Paris.

 For her achievements, she was awarded the La Sportiva Competition Award in 2006.

 In September 2008, during the third round of the World Cup in Bern, she had a serious accident damaging her left shoulder, for which she underwent arthroscopic surgery.
 She had to prematurely end the season and deal with nine months' rehabilitation.
 She started to compete the following July at the Climbing World Championship 2009 in Qinghai.

 Rock climbing

 On September 6, 2014, Eiter climbed the route Hades at Nassereith, Austria.
 She is the sixth woman to climb this grade or higher.
-On October 22, 2017, she climbed La Planta de Shiva (Villanueva del Rosario, Spain), widely considered to be a route, becoming the world's first-ever female to climb at grade.
-In 2020, she did the first free ascent (FFA) of Madame Ching (which she named after Ching Shih) in Imst, Austria, and suggested the grade of 9b (5.15b) for it, which would make it the world's first-ever female FFA at that grade.
+On October 22, 2017, she climbed La Planta de Shiva (Villanueva del Rosario, Spain), widely considered to be a route, becoming the first woman to climb at grade.
+In 2020, she did the first free ascent (FFA) of Madame Ching (which she named after Ching Shih) in Imst, Austria, and suggested the grade of 9b (5.15b) for it, which would make it the first female FFA at that grade.